 Step Four: Cure your meat

 Once you've injected your meat thoroughly, place it in the remaining brine in your container of choice and place in the fridge.
 Ensure the meat is fully submerged.
 Curing generally takes 5-7 days.
 As a general rule of thumb, allow one day per 500g of meat.
 So for a small 2kg picnic ham, you'll need about 4-5 days to cure.
+For large cuts / full legs of ham, cure for a maximum of 8 days.

 What happens if you cure for longer?
 Well, not much.
 What will happen is the salt, cure and pickling spices will further penetrate the meat, but usually the end product will be an overly salty one, so that's why we recommend sticking to the timeframes above.